donkkis/iowa-housing/README.md

 # iowa-housing

 Multivariate regression analysis of housing prices (data source: https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
-A notebook for educational/research purposes - everything is very much untested and strictly non-productional!
+A jupyter notebook for educational/research purposes - everything is very much untested and strictly non-productional!

 Main features of the notebook: